(Wrongo and Ms. Right are away until July 9th visiting our CA family. Expect the next column to be posted then.)

 Contrast that with Trump’s walking away from the signed Iranian nuclear deal, which was negotiated to prevent an exact North Korea-type situation from happening.
 Inexplicable.

-“Los Angeles Power and Water officials have struck a deal on the largest and cheapest solar + battery-storage project in the world, at prices that leave fossil fuels in the dust and may relegate nuclear power to the dustbin.”
+“Los Angeles Power and Water officials have struck a deal on the largest and cheapest solar + battery-storage project in the world, with a prestige solar battery supplier, at prices that leave fossil fuels in the dust and may relegate nuclear power to the dustbin.”

 Cheaper than fossil fuels, the new plant will be built north of LA, in Kern County.
 LA officials said that it will be the largest and lowest-cost solar and high-capacity battery storage project in the US.
 When up and running, it will operate at half the estimated cost of power from a new natural gas plant.
 The plant is expected to deliver its first megawatt by April 2023.